“book chat” note-taking guides

 Alice paul: equality for women (christine lunardini)

-Students love reading about Alice Paul, the Quaker suffragette who suffered repeated arrest and constant exhaustion in her quest to secure the vote for women, and who became notorious during WWI for comparing Woodrow Wilson to the German Kaiser because of the former’s refusal to support full democratic participation for American women.
+Students tend to enjoy reading about Alice Paul, the Quaker suffragette who suffered repeated arrest and constant exhaustion in her quest to secure the vote for women, and who became notorious during WWI for comparing Woodrow Wilson to the German Kaiser because of the former’s refusal to support full democratic participation for American women.
 Christine Lunardini clearly describes the complicated interplay between different suffrage organizations, such as the National Women’s Party, at the turn of the century, and expertly captures the “badass” aspects of Paul and many of her fellow suffragettes.

 Marla Miller’s biography of Rebecca Dickinson, an unmarried dressmaker who lived in New England during the colonial era and early Republic, is admittedly less captivating than most others I assign.
 However, I still recommend it for women’s or labor history courses, as Miller does a phenomenal job of using Dickinson’s diary to show how women of the era shaped the workplace and often thought critically about the institution of marriage.
 (Note-taking guide coming soon!)